Welcome To Hell (1981)

 As I see mortal corpses rise

 Up from the depths"

-Bloodlust is a great single, featuring a killer B-side and served as a good
+Bloodlust is a great single, featuring a killer B-side and served

-been at home on either one of the first two albums.
+would have been at home on either one of the first two albums.

 (6 Apr.
 2009)